 It’s acceptable to follow up on your resume after applying to a job posting.
 But getting a proper response can be a bit trickier.
 Hiring managers receive a high volume of resume submissions and are often handling multiple open positions.
 This limits their ability to respond individually to each applicant.

 Avoid sending a follow-up note to a general inbox.
 Instead, reserve that for when you submit your resume to a specific person or contact.
-Above all, it’s best to go into the process understanding how HR works.
+Above all, it’s best to go into the process of understanding how HR works.
 And have the expectation that a response to your resume submission isn’t the norm.

 Still, it can be beneficial to send a follow-up note to reacknowledge your interest in the role, provided you do so in a professional and respectful manner.

 How to Write a Professional Follow Up to an Interview or Resume Submittal

 Below are examples of follow-up email scripts to send after interviewing or submitting your resume to a role: